packetizedenergy/simple-aws-mfa/README.md

     eval $(npx simple-aws-mfa <mfa-arn> <token>)

-you can then alias this as

-this could be wrapped into a function
+this could be wrapped into a bash function

 ```sh
 aws-mfa-login(){